-In 1971, the City Council passed an ordinance creating the Highland Village Fire Department and shortly after, Highland Village purchased a 1948 Ahrens-Fox 750-gallon pumper and 1,500 feet of used hose from the City of Dallas, Texas.
+In 1971, the City Council passed an ordinance creating the Highland Village Fire Department and shortly after, Highland Village purchased a 1948 Ahrens-Fox 750 gallon pumper and 1,500 feet of used hose from the City of Dallas.
 In 1976, a 1952 Dodge Power Wagon was purchased for use as a grass fire vehicle.
-In 1977, the Department’s first new engine, a Ford F-150 chassis with a Ward La France 750-GPM pumper, was placed in service as well as twenty-three voice command radios.
+In 1977, the Department’s first new engine, a Ford F-150 chassis with a Ward La France 750 GPM pumper, was placed in service as well as 23 voice command radios.
 A year later, a used television repair van was purchased and retrofitted as the City’s first EMS vehicle, but the Lewisville Fire Department continued to provide the primary ambulance service at that time.
 The next year an additional truck was purchased for fighting brush fires.

 In 1982, the Highland Village Fireman's Association purchased a new modular ambulance with Association funds and monies obtained through fund raising events.
-The City’s ambulance services started on January 1st of 1983.
+The City’s ambulance services started on January 1, 1983.
 In 1984, for an annual payment of $25, residents could obtain an ambulance subscription for emergency transport.
 The Fire Department was part of the major response to the Delta Flight 191 crash at DFW airport where 136 of 152 people were killed.
 In 1986, a new engine and a second ambulance were added.
-A Cascade mobile air truck was stripped, refurbished, and fitted with compressed air tanks so that firefighters could fill their SCBA's (Self-Contained Breathing Apparatus) on the scene of emergency incidents.
+A Cascade mobile air truck was stripped, refurbished, and fitted with compressed air tanks so that firefighters could fill their Self-Contained Breathing Apparatus (SCBA) on the scene of emergency incidents.
 It was the only vehicle of its type in Denton County.

-A new station was built in 1994 with room for all equipment in the bays and CPR and First Aid classes were offered to the citizens of Highland Village for the first time.
-In 1997 a new KME fire engine replaced the engine purchased in 1977 and the Highland Village Fire Department hired its first part-time firefighter/paramedic to provide Advanced Life Support (ALS) services to the City.
-More part-time firefighter/paramedics were hired the following year.
+A new station was built in 1994 with room for all equipment in the bays.
+CPR and First Aid classes were offered to the citizens of Highland Village for the first time.
+In 1997 a new KME fire engine replaced the engine purchased in 1977 and the Highland Village Fire Department hired its first part time firefighter/paramedic to provide Advanced Life Support (ALS) services to the City.
+More part time firefighter/paramedics were hired the following year.

 The Department received the Heart Safe Community recognition by the International Fire Chiefs Association in 2014 and a 2015 Pierce pumper was placed in service.
 The Department also became the home of a TIFMAS wildland brush truck which is available to all area communities for wildfire assistance.
 Council approved three additional firefighter/paramedics to bring the total to six per shift for relief purposes.